 The studies on the gliomas have shown that exosomal miR-21 and the miR-221/222 cluster are prominent prognostic biomarkers in glioma.
 The increased expression of miR-21 in high-grade tumors is associated with poor survival, higher tumor aggressiveness, increased invasiveness( intracranial & spinal), and apoptosis resistance.
 Similarly, up-regulation of miR-221/222 in glioblastomas promotes cell proliferation and inhibits apoptosis via suppression of cell cycle arrest kinases p27and p57, which causes adverse clinical outcomes and reduced patient survival (Beevi et al., 2024).

 It has been observed that miR-208a expression significantly increases in the exosomes from peripheral blood of acute coronary syndrome(ACS) patients compared with healthy controls and is co-related to the clinical characteristics and survival of ACS patients, making it useful for the early diagnosis and prognosis of ACS ( Bi et al., 2015).
 The studies on cervical cancers have shown distinct differences in exosomal miRNA expression profiles.
 The higher levels of let-7d-3p and miR-30d-5p were detected in their plasma samples whereas increased expression of miR-21 and miR-146a was observed in cervicovaginal lavage derived extracellular vesicles.
 However, cervical cancer cell lines showed reduced levels of miR-125a-5p and higher levels of miR-221 and miR-222 ( Kaczmarek et al., 2022).

+Are there lncRNAs as possible biomarkers?)

+Are there circRNAs as possible biomarkers?

+Are ther siRNAs as possible biomarkers?

 esRNA as therapeutics

-The ability of esRNA to modulate physiology and pathology in the target cells enables it to be used as biomolecule for therapeutic applications whereas the inherent potential of the exosomes to transfer esRNA between different cells, positions them as promising vehicles for gene therapy ( Liu et al., 2021, Wandrey et al., 2023, Li et al., 2019).
-The exosomes to deliver therapeutic esRNA are under investigation for diverse pathological disorders & diseases by carrying tumor suppressive miRNA, siRNA to target oncogenes, mRNA vaccines, miRNA mimics and inhibitors to restore or block regulatory functions etc. The exosomes loaded with the therapeutic esRNA are better than the other delivery systems like liposomes, lipid nano particles (LNPs), virus vectors etc. because of their bio- compatibility & low immunogenicity, ability to cross blood brain barrier, stability & specificity due to natural targeting and their inability to integrate in the genome of the recipient cells ( Han et al., 2023, Cordonnie et al., 2017, Karmacharya et al., 2023).
+The ability of esRNA modulate physiology and pathology in the target cells enables it be used as biomolecule for therapeutic applications whereas the inherent potential of the exosomes transfer esRNA between different cells, positions them as promising vehicles for gene therapy ( Liu et al., 2021, Wandrey et al., 2023, Li et al., 2019).
+The exosomes deliver therapeutic esRNA are under investigation for diverse pathological disorders & diseases by carrying tumor suppressive miRNA, siRNA target oncogenes, mRNA vaccines, miRNA mimics and inhibitors restore or block regulatory functions etc. The exosomes loaded with the therapeutic esRNA are better than the other delivery systems like liposomes, lipid nano particles (LNPs), virus vectors etc. because of their bio- compatibility & low immunogenicity, ability to cross blood brain barrier, stability & specificity due to natural targeting and their inability to integrate in the genome of the recipient cells ( Han et al., 2023, Cordonnie et al., 2017, Karmacharya et al., 2023).
 It is believed that multiple esRNA therapeutics will soon enter late stage trials due to various ongoing investigational research, both in vitro and in vivo, on the use of esRNA as therapeutics in human and animal models (Wandrey et al., 2023, Aheget et al., 2020).

+siRNA